Learn How To Read Korean | Korean Alphabet Guide

 The last final consonants to learn are the easiest to learn because they don’t change their sound when they are in the final consonant position.
 These are ㄴ, ㄹ, ㅁ, and ㅇ.
 Listen to the example words below to hear how these letters sound as a batchim (받침).

-You have now learned everything you need to know to start reading the Korean alphabet and to begin reading Korean words.
-Don’t worry if you cannot read Korean words very fast yet.
-As you learn more and more Korean reading in Korean will become second nature.
-Now that you can read Korean, why not check out our free Korean lessons to start learning some useful Korean phrases, Korean vocabulary and Korean grammar.
+You have now learned everything you need to know to read Korean and start Korean Korean words and sentences.
+Don’t worry if you cannot read Korean words very fast just yet.
+As you learn more and more Korean, reading in Korean will become second nature.
+Now that you can read Korean, practice writing the Korean alphabet with our free Korean alphabet worksheets, or start our free online Korean course.